top of page

 HYMENOPTERA > APOCRITA | Parasitica > Ichneumonoidea > Braconidae

-There are well over 1300 species on the current British Checklist in 140 or more genera that are separated into numerous subfamilies and/or tribes.
-Each subfamily has defined characters that enable the entomologists that deal with these species to be able to place them accordingly.
+There are over 1300 recognised species on the British list in 140 or more genera, separated into numerous subfamilies and/or tribes.
+Each subfamily has defined characters that enable the experts who deal with these species to place them accordingly.
+I've only photographed a few braconids and, as yet, have not been able to confirm identity at any level without help.

 Braconinae

-This subfamily is dominated by the Bracon genus that now comprises around 85 species in various subgenera.
+This subfamily includes just over 90 species in two tribes, Braconini and Coeloidini, but is completely dominated by the Bracon genus that comprises around 85 species in various genera.
 They are extremely difficult to identify and obtaining confirmation that an individual is in this genus is the very best you can hope for from photos.
 Most species are idiobiont ectoparasitoids of wood or stem boring Coleoptera and Lepidoptera concealed larvae.

 Rogadinae